glotzerlab/signac-docs/docs/source/cluster_submission.rst

     np
       The total number of processing units required for this operation.
+      The default value for np is "nranks x omp_num_threads", which both default to 1.

     nranks
       The number of MPI ranks required for this operation.
       The command will be prefixed with environment specific MPI command, e.g.: ``mpiexec -n 4``.
-      The value for *np* will default to *nranks* unless specified separately.

     omp_num_threads
-      The number of OpenMP threads.
+      The number of OpenMP threads required for this operation.
-      The value for *np* will default to: "nranks x omp_num_threads" unless otherwise specified.

     ngpu
       The number of GPUs required for this operation.